awaregroup/IIALab/labs/Lab01.md

 ### 2.1 - Hello world

-1. Open up the first lab project found in [C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln](file:///C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln)  When prompted, open with VisualStudio.
-Sign in to your VisualStudio account, or create one if you need to.
+1. Open up the first lab project found in [C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln](file:///C:\Labs\content\src\IoTLabs.TestApp\IoTLabs.TestApp.sln)  If prompted to open with VisualStudio, simply close the window as no sign in is required.
 2. Update the target system architecture to say 'ARM' as shown in the image below
 ![](./media/1_vs3.png)
 3. Change target system from 'Device' to 'Remote Machine' and enter the IP address of your HummingBoard device.
 This can be found on the camera screen showing your HummingBoard device.